Executive Function

 What are the executive functions?

 Simply put, executive functions are a set of skills that work together, kind of like the GPS of the brain.
 The purpose of the executive functions is to help us make a plan, stay on track, and complete our goals.
-They help us do what we are supposed to do… and they help us inhibit (or stop) the things we aren’t supposed to do!

 Mini-goals throughout the day

-They might get up to grab a whiteboard, but notice that their water bottle isn’t full.
+They might get up to grab a whiteboard but notice that their water bottle isn’t full.
 They immediately want to go fill up their water bottle.
 The executive functions are the little voice that says, “No, I can’t fill my water bottle now.
 I need to go get my whiteboard!”

 The executive functions would also help your child remember that the teacher asked them to get more than just their whiteboard.
 They also need their marker and eraser!
 Then they need to make it back to their seat without stopping to chat or getting distracted.